summii/sumeet.dev/src/lib/blog/posts/llm-talk.md

 ![Tokenization](/blog/blog1.png)

+#### Pretraining
+Large Language Models (LLMs) are trained on vast amounts of data. `Training`, also called pretraining, is the process of teaching the network to recognize patterns in the input data.
+Essentially, we are taking large chunks of internet text and compressing them into knobs the model can tune, known as weights and biases ( collectively called parameters).

+#### Transformers
+It all started with [Attention is All you need]().
+It introduced the Transformer architecture, a more efficient amd pwerful way of building language models.

+Before processing, words are converted into numerical vectors called embeddings.
+These embeddings capture semantic information, meaning that similar words are represented by similar vectors in a high dimensional space.

+Transformers use attention mechanisms, specifically self-attention.
+While attention had been used in previous models, it only read sequences word by word.Transformers can consider the entire input sequence at once.
+This allows the model to focus on different parts of input when generating each part of the output, much like how human understands language by considering the context of sequence or paragraph.

+For example, in the sentence "This cat sat on mat because it was tired", the word "it" refers to "cat".
+Self-attention helps the model establish this connection by assigning higher weights to related words, enabling it to understand that "it" refers to "cat" and not "mat".

+By utilizing self-attention, transformers can process entire sequences of data in parallel rather than one element at a time, making training faster and more efficient when leveraging GPUs.

+#### Fine-tuning
+After pretraining, the model may need to be adapted for specific tasks and fin-tuning is the process of adjusting a pretrained model to have a specific output for your task.
+During fine-tuning models parameters - the weights and biases are adjusted slightly to improve performance.

+#### Inference

+After training and fine-tuning, the model is ready for inference - prcocess of making predictions or generating outputs from new inputs.
+During inference, the model applies what it learned to produce responses.
+Modern language models can perform complex reasoning tasks using techniques like chain of thought.
+This involves the model generating intermediate reasoning steps before arriving at a final answer.

 Let's dive into some code using the OpenAI library and generate a response from a language model.
 It creates a chat completion request with a question about the main characters of the Ramayana, using the GPT-3.5 model.